 Clagett Sailing, a multi-dimensional program for sailors living with disabilities and mobility issues, for 20 years has hosted sailors from across the world in enjoying friendly competition and camaraderie in the sport of sailing.

-Clagett Sailing's mission is to provide sailors with disabilities the opportunity to improve their skills and reach personal goals through world-class coaching and competition.
+Clagett Sailing's mission is to provide sailors with disabilities the oppportunity to improve their skills and reach personal goals through world-class coaching and compitition.

-'“We are so excited to let you know that Clagett Sailing, formerly known as The C. Thomas Clagett, Jr. Memorial Clinic and Regatta, has grown from a small five boat regatta in 2003 to a multi-dimensional program which still is fulfilling our original mission.
-Clagett Sailing is celebrating our 21st Anniversary and is proud to continue to provide opportunities for sailors with disabilities elevating their racing skills as they reach towards their individual goals.”
+'“We are so excited to let you know that Clagett Sailing, formerly known as The C. Thomas Clagett, Jr. Memorial Clinic and Regatta, has grown from a small five boat regatta in 2003 to a multi-dimensional program which is still fulfilling our original mission.
+Clagett Sailing is celebrating our third decade and is proud to continue to provide opportunities for sailors with disabilities elevating their racing skills as they reach towards their individual goals.”

 - Judy McLennan, President, Clagett Sailing

 Clagett Sailing presents premier non-profit adaptive sailing clinic and regattas, including a fleet racing clinic and regatta in Newport, Rhode Island and a match racing clinic and regatta in Oyster Bay, New York.